isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM/FEM Step 5.md

 <img style="width: 100%" height="auto" width="100%" alt="Time Progress bar for Step 5" src="/images/Step_5.png">
 </div>
 <p>The facilitator leads the participants in brainstorming supports and actions
-that help the student to &nbsp;achieve &nbsp;the post-school goals.
+that can help the student to &nbsp;achieve his/her post-school goals.
 This is done through &nbsp;the<strong> <em>Support Sequence</em></strong> and the <strong><em>Action plan template</em></strong>.</p>
 <p></p>